AOKP/device_motorola_quark/README.md

 	</manifest>

-The Motorola Moto Maxx (codenamed _"quark"_) is a high-end smartphone from Motorola mobility.
+The Motorola Droid Turbo/Moto Maxx (codenamed _"quark"_) is a high-end smartphone from Motorola mobility.
 It was announced on November 2014.

 Basic   | Spec Sheet